 - Awards nights

-Particularly for students with disabilities, advance communication about changes in routine is crucial.
+Particularly for students with disabilities, advanced communication about changes in routine is crucial.
 Unexpected shifts can be especially challenging, so providing clear, early information helps reduce anxiety and supports smooth transitions.

 Approaching Christmas in Different Educational Settings